 Now on to the last three levels of bite:

 Level 4 – One to four punctures, with at least one being deeper then 1/2 the length of the canine tooth, with or without tearing.
 Tearing is in both directions from the wound as the dog shook his head.
 May have deep bruising, the dog bore down.

 Level 5 – Multiple level 4 bites to one or more victims.Level 6 – Fatality.******

 I will state I have angered people when I discuss what to do with a dog that bites.
 I have several rescuers who are so angry with me that they refuse to send clients my way.
+A couple have even left bad reviews because they were angry clients decided to return or euthanize (only a few) dogs that were significant biters and placed with that knowledge.
 However, they are not the ones sitting with a client forced to make the hard decision because the dog they recently adopted has begun biting seriously.
-I have sat and listened to owners who felt a dog that had mauled several people – sending two to the hospital – would be a fine pet for a different owner if they could get a child to let them give up the dog.
+I have sat and listened to owners who felt a dog that had mauled several people – sending two to the hospital and several to doctors – would be a fine pet for a different owner if they could get a child to let them give up the dog.
 I am an obligation not only to my client but to the rest of the community.
 If a dog is a danger, I need to make that known.
 I need to counsel owners about the liability, work needed and risks when a dog bites.